Skip to content

 How often should the water in a hot tub be changed?

 The water in a hot tub should ideally be changed every 3 to 4 months, depending on usage and the effectiveness of the water treatment.
-Regular chemical treatment and filtration help maintain water quality, but fresh water is crucial for optimal hygiene and comfort.
+Regular chemical treatment and filtration help maintain water quality, but fresh water is crucial for optimum hygiene and comfort.

 What are the most important maintenance tasks for a hot tub?